LearnersGuild/interview-challenge-practice-a/README.md

 Create a function in the file `db.js` called `getFlightPassengers`.

 The function should accept a string parameter named `flightNumber`.
-It should use the `pg-promise` database client (already instantiated) and return a promise that resolves to an array of objects containing the names of all passengers on that flight.
-The property for the passenger name values in these objects should be called `name`.
+It should use the `pg-promise` database client (already instantiated) and return a promise that resolves to the results of the query (an array of objects containing the names of all passengers on that flight.
+The property for the passenger name values in these objects should be called `name`).

 Sample result: